DiRAC-Training/DiRAC-software-engineering/_episodes/03-programming-paradigms.md

 - "How does the structure of a problem affect the structure of our code?"
 objectives:
 - "Briefly describe the major paradigms we can use to classify programming languages."
-- "Decompose the flow of data within a program into a sequence of data transformations"
+- "Decompose the flow of data within a program into a sequence of data transformations."
-- "Use classes to encapsulate data within a more complex program"
+- "Use classes to encapsulate data within a more complex program."
 keypoints:
 - "A Paradigm describes a way of structuring reasoning about code."
 - "Different programming languages are suited to different paradigms."